Medically reviewed by Drugs.com. Last updated on Jan 5, 2023.

-A cervical fracture is a break in 1 or more of the 7 cervical vertebrae (bones) in your neck.
+A cervical fracture is a break in a vertebra (bone) in your neck.
 The 7 cervical vertebrae are called C1 through C7.
 Cervical vertebrae support your head and allow your neck to bend and twist.
-The vertebrae enclose and protect the spinal cord, which controls your ability to move.
+The vertebrae enclose and protect the spinal cord.
+Nerves in the spinal cord control your ability to move.

 What are the signs and symptoms of a cervical fracture?

 - Pain, tenderness, swelling, or muscle spasms in your neck